Is A-List status worth it on Southwest? We give a rundown of the benefits and tips for earning it faster.

 A-List status grants you access to a few valuable airline perks, including:

 - Guaranteed priority boarding – Since seats aren’t assigned on Southwest Airlines, early boarders get a huge advantage in selecting their favorite seats and grabbing the overhead bin space before everyone else.
-You can purchase a spot at the front of the line for $15.
+You can purchase a spot at the front of the line for $30 to $50, depending on the flight.
 However, Southwest Airlines automatically assigns priority boarding privileges to Southwest travelers who hold A-List elite status.
-At a $15 value per one-way ticket, the financial benefit of this priority boarding perk adds up quickly, especially for frequent Southwest travelers.
+At this cost to upgrade, the financial value of this priority boarding perk adds up quickly, especially for frequent Southwest travelers.

 - Priority check-in and security access lanes (where available) – A-List travelers get access to shorter screening lines through security.
 This privilege is printed onto your boarding passes to alert airport security of your expedited screening privileges.